alba4k/uptime-record/README.md

 The uptime is updated every time the program is ran (if higher than the previous record), so all you need to do is run `uptime-record`.

-The highest uptime ever recorded is saved in `$XDG_DATA_HOME/uptime-record`, usually `~/.local/share/XDG_DATA_HOME`.
-This file can be manually edited, but this would make you a cheater.
+The highest uptime ever recorded is saved in `$XDG_DATA_HOME/uptime-record`, usually `~/.local/share/uptime-record`.
+This file can be manually edited, but that would make you a cheater.
 Don't.

 ## **Warning**: If you've been using an old version of uptime record, your record might still be in ~/.config/uptime-record.
 Move it to ~/.local/share/uptime-record if you want your old time to be kept